RV Terminology & Definitions

 A caravan with three pairs of wheels, on three axles.

-A safety device which helps prevent instability by controlling the ease with which the caravan hitch can pivot about the tow ball.
+A safety device that helps prevent instability by controlling the ease with which the caravan hitch can pivot about the tow ball.

 Sway or Snake